 Everything You Need for a Proper Labor Day Camping Trip

 Labor Day weekend is right around the corner.
 And while you may have forgotten up to this point, there’s still time to plan a proper camping trip.
-One of the best ways to celebrate the holiday is to pack up your car (we have a few ideas) with all the gear you need for a weekend away, and head to the backcountry.
+One of the best ways to celebrate the holiday is to pack up your car with all the gear you need for a weekend away, and head to the backcountry.
 It might be too late to book a hotel, but it’s not too late to sleep in your car — or in a tent.

 To help you get started, we created a list of some of the goods you’ll need for a weekend in the woods.

 EcoVessel Double Barrel Insulated Coffee Mug